aldebaransearch/udacity_drl/README.md

 ### Introduction

-In this project, we train a deep reinforcement learning agent to navigate a square world, while collecting yellow bananas and avoiding blue. square world.
+In this project, we train a deep reinforcement learning agent to navigate a square world, while collecting yellow bananas and avoiding blue.

 ![Trained Agent][image1]

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 The video above shows an agent using double Q dueling networks trained for 800 episodes.

 ### State and Action Space
-The state space has 37 dimensions containing the agent's velocity, along with information about of objects surrounding the agent.
+The state space has 37 dimensions containing the agent's velocity, along with information about the objects surrounding the agent.
 The action space contains four discrete actions, corresponding to:
 - **`0`** - move forward.
 - **`1`** - move backward.
 - **`2`** - turn left.